mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-dev/index.md

 ## Accessing cluster nodes

 As mentioned above, cluster nodes are simulated using Docker containers.
-To access the nodes, you simply just need to `docker exec` into the corresponding container.
+To access the nodes, `docker exec` into the corresponding container.

 First, list the containers running: